 Graduates with such cross-disciplinary knowledge and highly technical skills will have openings to a breadth of career opportunities such as investment brokers, actuaries, and statisticians and data scientists.

-Past graduates of the contributing departments from related paths of study have been employed by Macquarie Capital, Deloitte, BNY-Mellon, First NZ Capital, Reserve Bank of New Zealand, Vero Insurance, Wynyard Security Group and many NZ government agencies like the Treasury, Statistics New Zealand and the Ministry of Business, Innovation and Employment.
+Past graduates of the contributing departments from related paths of study have been employed by Macquarie Capital, Deloitte, BNY-Mellon, First NZ Capital, Reserve Bank of New Zealand, Vero Insurance, Wynyard Security Group and many government agencies like the Treasury, Stats New Zealand and the Ministry of Business, Innovation and Employment.

 Find out more about what you can do with a degree at UC.